Added sugar may be the single most unhealthy ingredient in the modern diet.

-Xylitol looks and tastes like sugar, but has fewer calories and doesn't raise blood sugar levels.
+Xylitol looks and tastes like sugar but has fewer calories and doesn't raise blood sugar levels.

-Xylitol is a substance that is categorized as a sugar alcohol (or polyalcohol).
+Xylitol is categorized as a sugar alcohol.

-It is a common ingredient in sugar free chewing gums, candies, mints, diabetes friendly foods and oral care products.
+It is a common ingredient in sugar-free chewing gums, candies, mints, diabetes-friendly foods and oral-care products.

-Xylitol has a similar sweetness as regular sugar, but contains 40% fewer calories:
+Xylitol has a similar sweetness as regular sugar but contains 40% fewer calories:

-- Table sugar: 4 calories per gram.
+- Table sugar: 4 calories per gram

-- Xylitol: 2.4 calories per gram.
+- Xylitol: 2.4 calories per gram

-Xylitol is basically just a white, crystalline powder.
+Store-bought xylitol appears as a white, crystalline powder.

-One of the negative effects of added sugar (and high fructose corn syrup), is that it can spike blood sugar and insulin levels.
+One of the negative effects of added sugar — and high-fructose corn syrup — is that it can spike blood sugar and insulin levels.

 Therefore, none of the harmful effects of sugar apply to xylitol.